This page was updated in May 2019 to note the conclusion of the county’s work with the Results First Initiative.

 The JAC identified 23 programs targeting recidivism reduction, several of which were not evidence-based.
 The process illuminated the need for targeting specific programs for evaluation and expanding the county’s evidence-based offerings.

-To better achieve intended outcomes, the JAC has collaborated with the county procurement office to incorporate evidence principles into the county’s contracting process.
-The county is integrating several questions into its requests for proposals for social services that will require providers to report on the evidence base behind proposed programs.
-It is also encouraging providers to look to the Results First Clearinghouse Database to identify effective interventions.
+To better achieve intended outcomes, the JAC collaborated with the county procurement office to incorporate evidence principles into the county’s contracting process.
+The county integrated several questions into its buying plan, which now requires an evidence assessment upon review of grant proposals for JAC programming.
+Providers are also encouraged to look to the Results First Clearinghouse Database to identify effective interventions to meet service needs.